Winter-4/Daniel_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jv5230nLu1c?si=5IgLsPRPFiSzR8Pm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen style="border: 3px solid #c3ff00;"></iframe>

 For my second milestone, I implemented a bluetooth module that is paired with the main body to take inputs and translate them into motor actions.
 The bluetooth takes inputs from the accelerometer and gyroscope, being processed by the Arduino Nano R3 on the master module.
+The accelerometer and gyroscope measures "AcX"(yaw), "AxY"(pitch), and "AcZ"(roll).
+Each output of the master bluetooth module is read and checked with a series of conditions in which it communicates with the slave bluetooth module via sending letters.
 Then, the information is transferred (via Bluetooth) into the "slave" bluetooth module in order to be processed by an Arduino UNO and then outputted by an L298 motor controller with DC motors.
 What has surprised me the most was comprehensibility of the input process on the hand-mounted bluetooth module, where the data is printed in the Arduino IDE module.
 A previous challenge I overcame was the bluetooth connection process: it was surprisingly complex and took a long time to troubleshoot through.
 Before completing the final milestone, I will fix the consistency of power outage within the motors, as well as fix the battery output so that I do not have to use the power of my computer to power the motors.

 # First Milestone: 6/18/24